Braided River Workshops & Apprenticeship Programme

-BRAIDED RIVER CONFLUENCE (day event scheduled for September 2020)
+BRAIDED RIVER CONFLUENCE (day event – next scheduled for 12 September 2020)

 There are fairly regular events, taking place every few years, where we can gather in greater numbers to share and strengthen the harvest of our circles.
 The BRAIDED RIVER CONFLUENCE (single day event in Dartmoor venue for up to 130 women) is open to all women who are inspired to come into these waters, sharing workshops and presentations, drum circle and wild song, celebration and ceremony.

 CEREMONIAL RIVER DRUM-MAKING (weekend event scheduled for 2021)